CascadianVR/Unity-Mesh-Transfer-Utility/README.md

 ***Some uses for this tool include:***
 - Adding meshes to an existing configured model
 - Replacing meshes to update instead of reimporting
-- Refreshing every mesh on the bodel while maintinging original armature
+- Refreshing every mesh on the model while maintinging original armature

 *(And more)*